Washington — Congressional Term Limits (1992–1995)

 (Statutory · Consecutive-Service · Office-Specific)

 Washington’s system limited consecutive service while preserving future eligibility following a break in service.
-It did not impose a lifetime bar on federal officeholding.
+It did not impose eligibility exhaustion and therefore did not establish a bounded eligibility regime.

 Election eligibility constraint (nomination / election layer)

-The initiative operated by restricting election eligibility after specified consecutive terms.
+The initiative operated by restricting ballot eligibility after specified consecutive terms.

 Governing Text